 After that, you can go to check out and complete the domain registration by making a payment.

-If your domain name is available, a success message will appear with your domain name at the top.
+A success message will appear with your domain name at the top of the screen if your domain name is available.
 You can now add it to your shopping cart.

 GoDaddy will now register your domain name and send you an email with a link to your domain control panel.